samharad/zprint/doc/using/files.md

   * Reads configuration from `~/.zprintrc`
   * Accept options map on command line

+For example, you might use it like this:

 ```
 lein zprint '{:width 90}' src/myproj/*.clj
 Processing file: src/myproj/myfile.clj